MaterializeInc/materialize/doc/user/content/overview/_index.md

   WITH (SIZE = '3xsmall');
 ```

-With a connection and a data source, Materialize will process your incoming data
-and transform queries you define.
-The next step in the workflow is creating a
-query.
+After you subscribe Materialize to a data source, it needs a query to compute
+your data into a view.

 ### Creating queries and views